horizon-research/Efficient-Deep-Learning-for-Point-Clouds/Networks/pointnet2/README.md

 We highly recommend using virtual environment tools like Anaconda to set up the right environment.

 ### 3. Compile:
-This step is to compile the [customized tf operators](https://github.com/charlesq34/pointnet2#compile-customized-tf-operators) (interpolation, grouping, sampling).
+This part is to compile the [customized tf operators](https://github.com/charlesq34/pointnet2#compile-customized-tf-operators) (interpolation, grouping, sampling).
 Please follow the steps below.<br>
 0\.
 Suppose we are in the ```pointnet2``` directory: <br>
 <img src="https://user-images.githubusercontent.com/19209239/83693739-a7772d80-a5c4-11ea-8459-f0e6841f29e8.png" alt="drawing" width="600"/>